-Mean $\delta15N$ was higher in surface samples at all compliance sites (PP1-PP4), compared to surface samples from the two reference sites (PPR1 and PPR2) (Figure 11).
-At each site, mean $\delta15N$ of periphyton was higher in the surface samples than for the bottom samples, with the exception of reference site PPR2 (Figure 11). $\delta15N$ in bottom water samples is very low compared to surface samples and similar to the reference sites.
-The high periphyton $\delta15N$ at the surface but not in bottom samples suggests that the influence of the buoyant TWW plume is restricted to the surface and evidently not responsible for the elevated bottom water chlorophyll-a concentrations at compliance sites.
+Mean $\delta^{15}N$ was higher in surface samples at all compliance sites (PP1-PP4), compared to surface samples from the two reference sites (PPR1 and PPR2) (Figure 10).
+At each site, mean $\delta^{15}N$ of periphyton was higher in the surface samples than for the bottom samples (Figure 10).
+In bottom samples, mean $\delta^{15}N$ was very low compared to surface samples and similar between the compliance sites and reference sites (Figure 10).
+The high mean periphyton $\delta^{15}N$ at the surface but not in bottom samples (Figure 10) suggests that the influence of the buoyant TWW plume is restricted to the surface.

 - 1. PP1-PP4 = periphyton compliance sites; PPR1 and PPR2 = periphyton reference sites - 2.
-At 2m depth PPR1 and PPR2 only had 1 replicate (due to low epiphyte growth).
-At all other sites and depths there was sufficient epiphyte growth on the collector plates for 2 replicates. - Error bars represent ± standard error.
+At each site and each depth there was sufficient epiphyte growth on the collector plates for 2 replicates. - 3.
+Error bars represent ± standard error.

-Figure 11 Mean δ 15 content in periphyton collected at compliance and reference sites
+Figure 10 Mean δ15N content in periphyton collected at compliance and reference sites